WaveringAna/Minecraft-Item-KillCounter/README.md

-# Fabric Serverside Item Kill Tracker
+# Fabric Serverside Item Stats Tracker

-Entirely server sided plugin that tracks kills from items and appends it to the item's lore description.
+Entirely server sided plugin that tracks stats like kills and blocks mined from items and appends it to the item's lore description.

 ![image](image.png)